Catholic Charities Bureau, Inc. v. Wisconsin Labor & Industry Review Commission: Background

 The Wisconsin Supreme Court upheld the labor commission's decision.
 It ruled that the group's activities were "primarily charitable and secular," as they do not proselytize and provide their services to people of all faiths.

 Catholic Charities then filed a writ of certiorari with the U.S. Supreme Court, which heard oral arguments on March 31, 2025.
-Catholic Charities argued that the tax exemption denial violated church autonomy due to its separate incorporation from the diocese, improperly involved the state in religious matters by questioning whether its services are religious, and discriminated against it by favoring groups that proselytize or serve only their own faith.
+Catholic Charities argued that the denial of tax exemption violated church autonomy due to its separate incorporation from the diocese, improperly involved the state in religious matters by questioning whether its services are religious, and discriminated against it by favoring groups that proselytize or serve only their own faith.

 Wisconsin argued that the exemption only applies to what the state described as clearly religious activities, such as worship or teaching; that it is meant for groups whose hiring decisions involve religious considerations; and that denying the exemption doesn’t impact religious beliefs, only small financial benefits.

 President Donald Trump's administration argued in support of Catholic Charities, filing an amicus curiae with the U.S. Supreme Court.